-(1) Market value is based on the closing stock price of \$22.60 on February 2, 2018, the last trading day of our 2017 fiscal year.

-(2) Restricted shares were awarded on March 22, 2017 under the 2012 Incentive Plan and vest in three equal installments on the first three anniversaries of the grant date.

-- (3) Restricted shares were awarded March 14, 2017 under the 2012 Incentive Plan and vest in three equal installments on the first three anniversaries of the grant date. - (4) Restricted shares were awarded on March 15, 2016 under the 2012 Incentive Plan and vest in three equal installments on the first three anniversaries of the grant date. - (5) Restricted shares were awarded on March 19, 2015 under the 2012 Incentive Plan and vest in three equal installments on the first three anniversaries of the grant date. - (6) Restricted stock units were awarded on March 14, 2017 under the Citi Trends, Inc. 2012 Incentive Plan.
-These units are payable in shares of Common Stock and will be earned and vest based on the achievement of the closing price of the Company's

-Common Stock equaling or exceeding certain threshold amounts for 20 consecutive trading days.
-The restricted stock units expire if the threshold amounts are not reached prior to March 14, 2020.

-- (7) Restricted stock units were awarded on March 15, 2016 under the Citi Trends, Inc. 2012 Incentive Plan.
-These units are payable in shares of Common Stock and will be earned and vest based on the achievement of the closing price of the Company's Common Stock equaling or exceeding certain threshold amounts for 20 consecutive trading days.
-The restricted stock units expire if the threshold amounts are not reached prior to March 15, 2019. - (8) Restricted stock units were awarded on March 19, 2015 under the Citi Trends, Inc. 2012 Incentive Plan.
-These units were payable in shares of Common Stock and would be earned and vest based on the achievement of the closing price of the Company's Common Stock equaling or exceeding certain threshold amounts for 20 consecutive trading days.
-The restricted stock units expired since the threshold amounts were not reached prior to March 19, 2018. - (9) Mr. Mazzola resigned on March 20, 2017 and forfeited all unvested and unearned shares.
+- (1) Market value is based on the closing stock price of \$20.39 on February 1, 2019, the last trading day of our 2018 fiscal year. - (2) Restricted shares were awarded on March 20, 2018 under the 2012 Incentive Plan and vest in three equal installments on the first three anniversaries of the grant date. - (3) Restricted shares were awarded on March 22, 2017 under the 2012 Incentive Plan and vest in three equal installments on the first three anniversaries of the grant date. - (4) Restricted shares were awarded on March 14, 2017 under the 2012 Incentive Plan and vest in three equal installments on the first three anniversaries of the grant date. - (5) Restricted shares were awarded on March 15, 2016 under the 2012 Incentive Plan and vest in three equal installments on the first three anniversaries of the grant date. - (6) Restricted stock units were awarded on March 20, 2018 under the Citi Trends, Inc. 2012 Incentive Plan.
+These units are payable in shares of Common Stock and will be earned and vest based on the achievement of an average closing price of the Company's Common Stock equaling or exceeding certain threshold amounts for 20 consecutive trading days.
+The restricted stock units expire if the threshold amounts are not reached prior to March 20, 2021. - (7) Restricted stock units were awarded on March 20, 2018 under the Citi Trends, Inc. 2012 Incentive Plan.
+These units are payable in shares of Common Stock and will be earned and vest based on the achievement of the Company's EBITDA for the trailing 12-month period equaling or exceeding certain threshold amounts.
+The restricted stock units expire if the threshold amounts are not reached prior to March 20, 2021. - (8) Restricted shares were awarded on August 29, 2016 under the 2012 Incentive Plan and vest in three equal installments on the first three anniversaries of the grant date.

-Option Exercises and Stock Vested Table for Fiscal Year 2017
+Option Exercises and Stock Vested Table for Fiscal Year 2018

-The following table sets forth information concerning each exercise of stock options and vesting of restricted stock during the last completed fiscal year for each of the named executive officers.
+The following table sets forth information concerning each vesting of restricted stock during the last completed fiscal year for each of the named executive officers.